mminer237/fruitorvegetable/_items/tomato.md

 It is often said that a tomato is technically a fruit and that people calling it a vegetable are repeating uneducated beliefs.
 However, these people themselves tend to just be parroting what they have heard.
 Botanically, a tomato is the fruit of the plant, however this does not make it wrong to call it a vegetable.

 If you had not heard of this debate and were eating tomatoes for the first time, you would intuitively think that it is a vegetable.
-It's not that sweet; it's more savory.
+[It's not very sweet]({% link _pages/sugar-content-table.html %}); it's more savory.
 It doesn't grow on a tree.
 It grows on a short, annual plant.
-They're often cooked into a sauce or alongside other savory foods, and never eaten raw like an [apple]({% link _items/apple.md %}).
+They're often cooked into a sauce or alongside other savory foods, and never bitten into eaten raw like an [apple]({% link _items/apple.md %}) would be.
 You put it in a regular salad with other vegetables, not a fruit salad.
 Doesn't that make it a vegetable? *Yes, it does.* In fact, [studies show that 70–78% percent of people recognize tomatoes as vegetables.](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/4160B03E914086279B19D2207D5E0691/S136898001000368Xa.pdf/div-class-title-the-meaning-of-fruits-and-vegetables-div.pdf#page=4) As the purpose of language is to communicate, "vegetable" is clearly the preferred word to convey the attributes of a tomato.

 This doesn't conflict with its botanical definition.
 A tomato is both a fruit *and* a vegetable, at least in some sense of the words.
 It just depends on the context.
 Technically, it's a berry even.